 What level is the course and do I need any particular skills?

 You should have good working knowledge of aural and academic harmony, recognition of intervals and the basic chord types (major, minor 7, dominant and half-diminished) and minor and modal harmony.
 You need to be accustomed to reading, playing, and improvising in jazz and Latin styles.
-You should have already learned some or all of the tunes cited for the Tuesday jazz course (please see the outline for MG602).

 How will I be taught, and will there be any work outside the class?

 All practical - lots of singing, transcribing musical ideas, and playing exercises and jazz standards together.
 Weekly practice of improvising solos.